awsdocs/amazon-s3-developer-guide/doc_source/access-control-overview.md

 When Amazon S3 receives a request, it must evaluate all the access policies to determine whether to authorize or deny the request\.
 For more information about how Amazon S3 evaluates these policies, see [How Amazon S3 Authorizes a Request](how-s3-evaluates-access-control.md)\.

-## So Which Access Control Method Should I Use?<a name="so-which-one-should-i-use"></a>
+## Which Access Control Method Should I Use?<a name="so-which-one-should-i-use"></a>

  With the options available to write an access policy, the following questions arise:

 + When should I use which access control method?
-For example, to grant bucket permissions, should I use bucket policy or bucket ACL?
+For example, to grant bucket permissions, should I use a bucket policy or bucket ACL?
 I own a bucket and the objects in the bucket\.
 Should I use a resource\-based access policy or an IAM user policy?
 If I use a resource\-based access policy, should I use a bucket policy or an object ACL to manage object permissions?

 + I own a bucket, but I don't own all of the objects in it\.
 How are access permissions managed for the objects that somebody else owns?

 + If I grant access by using a combination of these access policy options, how does Amazon S3 determine if a user has permission to perform a requested operation?

- The following sections explains these access control alternatives, how Amazon S3 evaluates access control mechanisms, when to use which access control method, and also provide example walkthroughs\.
+ The following sections explain these access control alternatives, how Amazon S3 evaluates access control mechanisms, and when to use which access control method\.
+They also provide example walkthroughs\.

  [How Amazon S3 Authorizes a Request](how-s3-evaluates-access-control.md)